Testing Proctoring Faculty Information

 - We ask that you visit https://sawebdev.wufoo.com/forms/professors-test-proctoring-form to complete the instructions for test proctoring and upload the test before 5:00pm on the day before the test.

 - You may also choose to bring the test to LeConte 112A and complete the form in person by 5:00pm the day before the test.

 - We will scan and email the test back to you once the student has completed it.
-You also have the options of picking the test up from OSDS with your USC ID, sending a designee to pick up the test with a USC ID, or having the student bring it back to you in a signed and sealed envelope.
+You also have the options of picking the test up from OSDS with your USC ID or sending a designee to pick up the test with a USC ID.

 - Tests to be given to students who are blind and need to take the test in Braille will need to be submitted at least 1 week before the test date to give us time to Braille the test.